 Maybe the developers didn't want to be intrusive or tell you how to use your new investment.
 Maybe the headset is just more powerful than developers are creative at this point.
 Or maybe I've just missed a feature or prompt that fell in between the cracks.

 In any event, I view these potential features more with excitement and less with disappointment.
 I can't wait until Valve finds a way to show off videos made in virtual reality or finds some way to enable multiplayer between two people using HTC Vives.

 More games would be great, don't get me wrong, but these are core functions of the headset that – as of right now – are completely going unused or are being used in very minimal ways.
 (The front-facing camera, for example, can be turned on and off to see how close you are to objects should you feel the Chaperone isn't quite right.)

-In addition to the weight and cost of the headset, these are all areas of improvement or new features that I see HTC and Valve working on over the course of the next two years before the announcement of the Vive's inevitable sequel.
+In addition to the weight and cost of the headset, these are all areas of improvement or new features that I see HTC and Valve working on over the course of the next few years before the inevitable sequel.